Spire Motorsports: Ty Dillon (2023)

-Carson Hocevar (2024-present)
+Carson Hocevar (2024–present)

-Carson Hocevar driving the 77 at Las Vegas Motor Speedway in 2024.
+Carson Hocevar driving the 77 at Las Vegas Motor Speedway in 2026.

 On October 10, 2023, Carson Hocevar was announced as the driver of the No. 77 for the 2024 season, effectively replacing Dillon.
 Hocevar started the season with a 40th place DNF at the 2024 Daytona 500.
 He scored his first career top-ten finish at Texas.
 At Nashville, Hocevar spun out Harrison Burton during a caution lap; as a result, he was fined USD50,000 and docked 25 driver points.
 On August 31, Hocevar scored what was, at the time, the team's best ever starting spot at Darlington, qualifying on the front row in second place.
 At the end of the season, he won the NASCAR Rookie of the Year honors.

 Hocevar started the 2025 season with a 30th place DNF at the 2025 Daytona 500.
 During the regular season, he scored two career-best second-place finishes at Atlanta and Nashville.
 Following the Mexico road race, Spire Motorsports fined Hocevar USD50,000 and ordered him to undergo cultural-sensitivity and bias-awareness training for making scathing comments on Mexico City during a livestream.
 Hocevar was once again fined USD50,000 following a crash at the Kansas playoff race when he revved his car and spun his tires in an attempt to rejoin the field while safety personnel attended to him.

+Hocevar started the 2026 season with an 18th place finish at the 2026 Daytona 500.
+On April 26, he scored his first career win at Talladega.